tarun1208/CERTIFICATE_GENERATOR/README.md

 # CERTIFICATE_GENERATOR
+When we have certificate design  place it in slides and thousands of names in google sheets it will automatically generate.

+If you want to download it into drive place drive **id** it will place all the certificates in that folder.

-when we have certificate design and thousands of names it will automatically generate when you use both the id's it will generate and keep them in drive. place this **{{Name}}** where the name should be situated in the certificate.
+Place this **{{Name}}** where the name should be situated in the certificate.